 And number two?
 He learned.
 Every rejection, every failed test, every botched interview was a lesson that he took time and energy to reflect upon.

 “I’m quite stubborn and I have a high opinion of myself and my abilities despite being knocked down.
 And it’s not only because I pursue something that I want.
 I think on it, pray on it, meditate on it, and try and see if it’s something that actually feels right.
 And then I pursue it and I attack it from various angles.”

 Clinton attributes his eventual success to a “strategy.”
 First, he focused on pursuing the National Security Education Program’s Foreign Language Fellowship, an opportunity he was not only passionate about, but hopeful that the international and government experience it provided would lend him a leg up in his application to the Foreign Service—and it did.

-In the end, the most significant factor in Clinton’s admittance wasn’t a strategy he used or the experiences he had, but how those experiences impacted him as a person.
+In the end, the most significant factor in Clinton’s admittance wasn’t a strategy he used or his professional experience, but how those experiences impacted him as a person.
 The Clinton that was hired to the Foreign Service in 2017 was a different person than the 23-year-old that had first applied more than a decade before.

 This time, when asked “why the Foreign Service?”
-Clinton knew his answer without even having to think.
+Clinton knew his answer without blinking.

 “We get a lot out of this country,” Clinton reflects.
 “So [it’s important] you give back in the way you can.”

 This is a lesson Clinton has been taught his entire life by a maternal grandfather who was a Marine; a paternal grandfather who was an Army Officer and dentist for the Tuskegee Airmen; a paternal grandmother who advocated for integration in schools; a father and sister who are judges, the former who does proactive work against substance addiction; and an aunt who was the first Black female neurosurgeon in the United States.